- 2foodtrippers Strasbourg Food Guide

 Come a Marco

 As good as French food may be, sometimes you just want a slice of Italian style pizza.
-Come a Roma solves this problem by serving authentic Roman taglio pizza by the slice.
+Come a Roma solves this problem by serving authentic Roman taglio pizza by the slice, plus it’s a cheap eats Strasbourg option if you’re on a budget.
 The casual eatery displays a selection of colorful pies which Federico Bartoloni and his staff slice and weigh to order.
-Although there’s no shame in ordering a classic margherita slice, consider others topped with adventurous toppings like zucchini with truffle cream.
+Although there’s no shame in ordering a classic margherita slice, consider adding adventurous toppings like zucchini with truffle cream if you really want to experience the best pizza in Strasbourg..

 Come a Roma (€) is located at 7 Rue de la Chaîne, 67000 Strasbourg, France.
 The restaurant is listed in Le Fooding Guide.

 Sisters Bernadette and Gorica Urosevic, along with baker Stephanie Gerold, are serving pretty foods in a pretty cafe on a pretty street.
-Les Frangines serves fresh, flavor forward food that brought us back for seconds.
-The team bakes up savory quiches and sweet tarts with local ingredients like strawberries and rhubarb.
+Les Frangines serves fresh, flavor-forward food that brought us back for seconds.
+The team bakes up savory quiches and sweet tarts with local ingredients like strawberries and rhubarb, providing a creative take on traditional Strasbourg food.

 Les Frangines (€) is located at 18 Rue des Soeurs, 67000 Strasbourg, France.